‘Ask for patience’: Mayor Bibb talks snow preparedness as impending winter storm looms

 CLEVELAND (WJW) — During a press conference on the upcoming NBA All-Star weekend and COVID-19 vaccination goals for the city, new Cleveland Mayor Justin Bibb was also questioned about his preparation plans for an upcoming winter storm.

-The storm, which is set to hit Wednesday through Friday could majorly impact Northeast Ohio, and as of Monday, the National Weather Service has issued a Winter Weather Watch for Sandusky and Ottawa counties.
+The storm, which is set to hit Wednesday through Friday could majorly impact Northeast Ohio, and as of Monday, the National Weather Service has issued a Winter Storm Watch for most counties.

 Bibb said he is doing everything he can to keep his constituents safe during a snow event, but he asked for patience as snow plows can only work so quickly.